Disability and Inclusion

 At the Odiham and Old Basing Health Centres all staff undertake Learning Disability and Autism Awareness Course, in addition they all undertake The Oliver McGowan Learning Disability and Autism Training.

-We also have a quiet room that is available should you need it whilst waiting to see your GP – please ask reception on arrival.
+We also have a quiet room that is available should you need it whilst waiting to see your GP and a sensory box – please ask reception on arrival.

 Neurodiversity